The views expressed by the host of this show documented to be almost always right 99.8% of the time.

 It's ironic coming from a secular culture that long ago declared objective morality dead.

-It's ironic coming from politicos and media bottom feeders who defended the abusive and disgusting behavior of Bill Clinton.
+It's ironic coming from politicos and media bottom feeders who defended the abusive and disgusting behavior of Bill Clinton, not when he was a private citizen, but when he was a sitting president.

 It's ironic coming from a Republican political elite that has told its religious base that social and moral issues don't matter in politics anymore.

-It's all about the economy, stupid.
+It's all about the economy, Stupid.

 Leave your morals in the church, but don't voice them in the public square.